wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 #### expanded

-5.&emsp;<em>The sole responsibility of the miracle worker is to accept the Atonement for himself [the miracle-worker’s self].</em>
+5.&emsp;*The sole responsibility of the miracle worker is to accept the Atonement for himself [the miracle-worker’s self].*
 ^2^This means you recognise that mind is the only creative level, and that its [mind’s] errors are healed by the Atonement.
 ^3^Once you accept this [the Atonement], your mind can only heal.
 ^4^By denying your mind any destructive potential and re-instating its [your mind’s] purely constructive powers, you place yourself in a position to undo the level confusion of others.